Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 It really doesn't help.

-But um instead they're trying to do solar and wind, which can't be used for industry because they're completely unreliable, and which are insanely expensive.
+But instead, they're trying to do solar and wind, which can't be used for industry because they're completely unreliable and which are insanely expensive.

-Because many of the industries in in Germany, like they they excel in things like chemical industries, where if you interrupt the process, then you ruin the process.
+Because many of the industries in Germany, they excel in things like chemical industries, where if you interrupt the process, then you ruin the process.

 Pretty much have to start again in some cases.